Aller au contenu

 Medical emergencies

-For electrolytic balance including natremia and urinary osmolality, interpretation of hyponatremia or hypernatremia, and referral to the emergency room if necessary, Clinique Omicron offers consultations at its service points in Quebec and via telemedicine.
+For electrolyte balance including natremia and urinary osmolality, interpretation of hyponatremia or hypernatremia, and referral to the emergency room if necessary, Clinique Omicron offers consultations at its service points in Quebec and via telemedicine.
 To make an appointment, visit cliniqueomicron.ca.

 Consult at Clinique Omicron